hheng9/MechaCar_Statistical_Analysis/README.md

 ![D2-1](https://user-images.githubusercontent.com/118647523/229684560-ba3c354f-adbf-4908-a580-f3130234f52d.png)
 ![D2-2](https://user-images.githubusercontent.com/118647523/229684566-0837d74a-a87b-4dba-8c83-2c6a37493275.png)

+## Study Design: MechaCar vs Competition
+To compare the performance of MechaCar vehicles against the performance of vehicles from other manufacturers, we could conduct a statistical study focusing on fuel efficiency and cost.
+Specifically, we could compare the city and highway fuel efficiency and the cost of MechaCar vehicles to a sample of vehicles from other manufacturers in the same category.

+Null Hypothesis: There is no significant difference in the fuel efficiency and cost between MechaCar vehicles and vehicles from other manufacturers.

+Alternative Hypothesis: There is a significant difference in the fuel efficiency and cost between MechaCar vehicles and vehicles from other manufacturers.

+To test the hypothesis, we could use a two-sample t-test with a significance level of 0.05.
+The t-test would be appropriate for comparing the means of two independent groups, in this case, the fuel efficiency and cost of MechaCar vehicles and other vehicles in the same category.

+To run the statistical test, we would need data on the fuel efficiency (city and highway) and cost of MechaCar vehicles, as well as a sample of vehicles from other manufacturers in the same category.
+We would need to ensure that the sample of vehicles from other manufacturers is representative of the broader population of vehicles in that category.
+Additionally, we would need to control for any potential confounding variables, such as vehicle weight or horsepower, which could impact fuel efficiency and cost.
 ## T-Tests on Suspension Coils

 The t-tests were conducted to determine whether the PSI for all manufacturing lots and each manufacturing lot individually is statistically different from the population mean of 1,500 PSI.
 The p-values were used to make this determination.